-Much of what trade does exist often is done by independent merchants hoping to avoid Savlinor's patrols.
-The route from Galbris to Albador and Cerebonne is relatively quick and safe.
-However, it is much less profitable than the longer (and more dangerous) route to Ariaste.
 Trade with Ariaste has been vital to Galbris' success given the island's lack of smeltable ore.
-Under Duke Felix' guidance, Galbris found innovative ways to develop what resources it did have.
+Under Felix's guidance, Galbris found innovative ways to develop what resources it did have.
 This included the unusually high quantities of truesilver found in Galbris' quarries and training the navy to become adept at tracking down large quantities of jetsam and penna.
 In recent years, friction between Hoffmor and Galbris has eased with fewer raiding vessels testing the Galbrisian navy.
 This has led to an increase in trade with more vessels moving freely between Rethaset and Hoffmor's coastal city-states.